Trade and tariffs

 Our work on trade and import tariffs makes it easier for New Zealand exporters to trade with other countries, and maintains fair market competition.

-Non-tariff barriers are created by rules put in place by governments that make it costly or difficult to export to a particular market.
+Trade barriers may be created by rules, including policies and regulations, put in place by governments.
+They can make it costly or difficult to export to a particular market.
 You might experience these as ‘red tape, ‘roadblocks’ or ‘costs of doing business’.

 The barriers can arise with any type of export from food to digital goods and services.